Café com cheirinho

 Café com cheirinho (lit. 'coffee with a scent') or bica com cheirinho is a Portuguese coffee with added alcohol (wine, aguardente, bagaço or medronho).
 Occasionally, the spirit can be served on the side.
-This combination is especially favored during colder seasons, and it is best enjoyed as a digestif.
+This combination is common during colder seasons, often as a digestif.

 It is also called a café com música (lit. 'coffee with music') in Madeira and Azores.